yugabyte/codecheck/README.md

 ## Customizing pycodestyle configuration

 Different projects have different coding styles.
-You can create a file `pycodestyle.ini` in the project directory, as shown below.
+Pycodestyle reads per-project configuration from tox.ini or setup.cfg as described at https://pycodestyle.pycqa.org/en/latest/intro.html so you can use those files to customize the style for your project, e.g.

 ```
 [pycodestyle]